BradyBrenot/huestacean/README.md

 cd huestacean
 ```

-If you've already cloned without the submodules, be sure you
+If you've already cloned without the submodules, or you've synced before I changed one of their paths, you may need to
 ```
+git submodule sync
 git submodule update --init --recursive
 ```